Videos of two students at Fordyce Junior High School go viral

 The video shows one student approaching a second, calling him explicit names, shoving him and throwing shoes at him until the second student fights back.
 Other students can be heard laughing in the background.

-The video is 34 seconds long, and ends after the first student is seen putting the second in a chokehold until he loses consciousness and subseqently stepping on and kicking him as he's passed out.
+The video is 34 seconds long and ends after the first student is seen putting the second in a choke-hold until he loses consciousness and subsequently stepping on and kicking him as he's passed out.

 A second video shared on social media shows the same students fighting in a classroom.
 In that video, the second student from the other fight is seen slamming the first on the ground while other students in the class look on.